centrifugal/centrifugo/docs/content/transports/protocol.md

 ### Disconnect code and reason

 In case of Websocket it is sent by server in CLOSE Websocket frame.
 This is a string containing JSON object with fields: `reason` (string) and `reconnect` (bool).
 Client should give users access to these fields in disconnect event and automatically follow `reconnect` advice.

+### Additional notes

+Centrifugo and Centrifuge-based server do not allow one client connection to subscribe on the same channel twice.
+In this case client will receive `already subscribed` error in reply to subscribe command.